Who should apply

-This program encourages early-career faculty to become researchers, educators, and/or evaluators of health communication.
-The PSP targets applicants who show potential for conducting high quality research and education in communication as evidenced by publications and/or scholarly presentations, are members of the ACH/EACH community, and show promise as future leaders in the field of health communication.
+This program encourages early-career faculty who show potential for conducting high-quality research, education, or evaluation in communication as evidenced by publications or scholarly presentations.
+Eligible applicants are members of the ACH/EACH community and show promise as future leaders in the field of health communication.

 Instructions for Preparing an Application

-Applicants’ final application packages are due April 1st 2017 by 5 PM Eastern Time.
+The submission portal will open in late November 2017.
+Applicants’ final application packages are due Wednesday, January 31, 2018 by 5 PM Eastern Time.
 All materials must be uploaded as a single PDF document ordered as below.
 Please use Arial font at 11pt for all application materials.
 Late applications will not be accepted.
 The application should include:

 The cover letter will be a one-page, single spaced statement that includes: